andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 ### Regulation

 The most common way the government affects INGO work, though, is by passing and implementing formal regulations.
-INGOs tend to be quite aware of the regulations they face, with more than 80% of respondents somewhat or very familiar with the laws regulating their activities in their host countries (see @fig:familiarity-both).
+INGOs tend to be quite aware of the regulatory environment of their host countries, with more than 80% of respondents somewhat or very familiar with the laws regulating their activities (see @fig:familiarity-both).
 Familiarity is affected by the type of regime organizations work in.
 More than 75% of respondents who answered that they do not know anything about regulations work in democracies, while those most familiar with the regulatory environment are split roughly equally between democracies and autocracies.[^56] INGOs working in dictatorships are the most likely to be the most familiar with regulations, likely because deep knowledge of the legal environment is more essential to operate safely and effectively.
 The contentiousness of the issues INGOs work on does not help determine their familiarity—high contention INGOs are not more or less likely to be more aware of the legal environment.[^57]

 ![Knowledge of regulatory environment in host government, separated by regime type and issue contentiousness (cell heights represent proportion of responses; cell widths represent proportion of organizations working in regime type or on issue)](../../Output/figures/3-familiarity-both){#fig:familiarity-both}